Openness, diversity and inclusiveness are hallmarks of our innovation and entrepreneurship strategy.

 Imhotep’s Legacy Academy

 Imhotep’s Legacy Academy (ILA) is an effective and successful provincial outreach organization, established in 2003.
-Based at Dalhousie, it is built on a strong university community partnership, and aims to address the under-representation of African Canadians in postsecondary Science, Technology, Engineering & Mathematics (STEM) studies.
+Based at Dalhousie University, it is built on a strong university community partnership, and aims to address the under-representation of African Canadians in post-secondary Science, Technology, Engineering & Mathematics (STEM) studies.
 ILA uniquely mobilizes university students, faculty and community leaders to help improve student success and bridge the achievement gap for Grades 6-12 African Nova Scotian learners, providing its participants with an enriching blend of real-world learning projects, skill-building and leadership development activities, as well as tutoring support.
-The result has been increased enrolment of African Nova Scotian learners in STEM programs at Dalhousie University and other post-secondary institutions, and its scholarship program reduces the financial barrier for students.
+The result has been increased enrollment of African Nova Scotian learners in STEM programs at Dalhousie University and other post-secondary institutions, and its scholarship program reduces the financial barrier for students.

 Women in Technology

 The Dalhousie Women in Technology Society (WiTS) is a group of like-minded individuals committed to increasing the opportunities of female-identifying individuals in the technology industry.
 Our main focus is to support female-identifying students pursuing technology-oriented degrees.
 We are based out of the Faculty of Computer Science and seek to expand our scope to include other degrees and more allies.
 Our other endeavors include reaching out to the younger community to increase interest in technology as a career and educating current students about the ever-expanding possibilities in the technology industry with networking events and panel discussions.